wbcai/litness-test/README.md

     make pipeline

+Then you can validate each step of the pipeline with the following command:

+    make validate

+Any issues with the pipeline will generate a warning log.

 You can also execute each step of the model pipeline with `run.py` for more configurations.

 ### Download the extracted dataset from S3: